Fox (Marc): Description

-The painting depicts in the central position, a fox turned to the left, lying on the ground, under a tree, in a relaxed, half-curled pose.
-A tree trunk and some leaves are indicated on the right side of the painting.
+The Fox depicts in the central position a fox with blue hues; the fox is lying on the ground, in a half-curled pose, turned to the left and under a tree.
+The tree trunk and some leaves are indicated on the right side of the painting.
 The strong coloring of the background as an abstract landscape with strong complementary contrasts of blue / yellow and orange / red / green is reminiscent of the after-effects of French Fauvism and its color conception on German Expressionism.